AlekseyGur/AlekseyGur/README.md

 - :sound: I speak English and Russian
 - 📫 My contacts: alexgur.work@gmail.com, [t.me/alekseygur](https://t.me/alekseygur)

-I made more than 10 private projects.
+I made more than 10 personal projects.
 From SaaS projects to WebHosting: vhost (PHP+MySQL), VPS, etc.

 I do all my projects by myself.
 That's why I have skills in all sides of iT industry:
 - Server and network administration